YeeHo/Glutton/README.md

 Part 1 of 4.
 Introduction of Glutton

+        The Glutton database and a complement python script are developed for constructing structure ensembles solely based on backbone chemical shift data for flexible proteins.

         The Glutton database that we have developed is specifically designed to fill a large void currently existing in the bioinformatics tools for the structural analysis of intrinsically disordered proteins (IDPs) based on experimental information, namely NMR.
 Our Glutton database